Skip to content

 Establishment of the Union database in accordance with RED II

-Who needs to store data in the UDB and use it?
+Who all has to enter data in the UDB and use it?

 Scope of the UDB

 As the scope of the UDB is not limited to the last interface, as is the case with Nabisy, for example, the circle of users is correspondingly larger.
 Currently, all economic operators along the biofuel value chain must register and store data from the biomass collection point onwards.
 This means that every trader of biomass who collects biomass such as silage maize, manure or municipal waste would have to register in the Union database.
 The places of origin of biomass, such as farms or restaurants in the case of kitchen waste, are currently exempt.
-However, they still have to submit their self-declarations in the system of their choice, such as REDcert-EU, ISCC-EU, SURE, BetterBiomass or others to the collector of the biomass.
+However, they must continue to issue their self-declarations to the collector of the biomass in the system of their choice, such as REDcert-EU, ISCC-EU, SURE, BetterBiomass or others.

 Biomass in the UDB

-These biomasses are then stored by the biomass collector in the UDB as "Transaction of the buyer at the place of origin" with the associated sustainability properties.
-The first gathering point/collector of the biomass can then pass it on to another economic operator, e.g. a biogas plant.
-Collectors must register the transfer/transaction in the UDB within 72 hours report.
+These biomasses are then recorded by the biomass collector in the UDB as a "transaction of the buyer at the place of origin" with the linked sustainability characteristics.
+The first gathering party/collector of the biomass can then pass it on to another economic operator, e.g. a biogas plant.
+Collectors must report the transfer/transaction in the UDB within 72 hours.
 Conversions of biomass must also be recorded.
 In the case of biomethane, this could be biogas production, for example, where biogas is produced from a volume of biomass such as dry chicken manure.

-The trick is that there are different biomass designations in the various registers and systems.
-For example, the UDB currently in the case of manure "Manure", "Manure with organic waste" and "Manure with organic waste and energy crops".
-The Material list of ISCC, on the other hand, only knows "Manure".
-Registers like Nabisy on the other hand, take into account not only the source material but also the production process in their biomass codes.
+It is tricky that there are different biomass designations in the various registers and systems.
+For example, the UDB currently recognizes "manure", "manure with organic waste" and "manure with organic waste and energy crops" in the case of liquid manure.
+The ISCC material list, on the other hand, only recognizes "manure".
+Registers such as Nabisy, on the other hand, take into account not only the source material but also the production process in their biomass codes.
 These codes take into account whether waste gas combustion has taken place and whether a closed fermentation residue storage facility is available.
 For example, there are 4 different codes for biomethane from liquid manure, which also take into account: "Biomethane from liquid manure (all animal species); closed fermentation residue storage; waste gas incineration".

 What are the first steps with the UDB?

-Under "Enter initial stock", users enter the stock for a biomass or for intermediate products such as biogas and end products such as biomethane.
+There, users record the stock for a biomass or also for intermediate products such as biogas as well as end products such as biomethane under "Record initial stock".

 Source: UDB | 28.08.2024

 If the economic operator clicks on this button, a menu opens.
-This is where users enter data relating to biomass and PoS data.
+This is where users enter biomass-related data and PoS data.

 Source: UDB | 28.08.2024

-As there is currently no way of correcting incorrectly entered biomasses after final storage, care should be taken when entering them.
+As there is currently no way to correct incorrectly entered biomass after final storage, caution is advised when entering data.

 We will be happy to assist you with any questions you may have about UDB administration, greenhouse gas value calculation and mass balancing.